MAPPING A SUITABLE HABITAT FOR MONTEZUMA QUAIL (Cyrtonyx montezumae) IN CENTRAL MEXICO

 License

-Agrociencia is published every 45 days, in an English format, and it is edited by the Colegio de Postgraduados.
+Agrociencia is a sesquimonthly open access scientific publication in a format entirely in English, and edited by the Colegio de Postgraduados.
 Mexico-Texcoco highway Km.
-36.5, Montecillo, Texcoco, Estado de México, CP 56264, Telephone (52) 5959284427. www.colpos.mx.
-Editor-in-Chief: Dr. Fernando Carlos Gómez Merino.
+36.5, Montecillo, Texcoco, Estado de México, CP 56264, Telephone (52) 5959284427. https://www.colpos.mx.
+Editor-in-Chief: Dr. Fernando Carlos Gómez-Merino.
 Rights Reserved for Exclusive Use: 04-2021-031913431800-203, e-ISSN: 2521-9766, granted by the National Institute for Author Right.